Getting hurt is a part of life.

 or rejected you."

-The pain of the past may have you wrestling with questions like Why should I trust again? and How can I ever forgive?
+The pain of the past may have you wrestling with questions such as, Why should I trust again? and How can I ever forgive?

-Intrigued by the title—and Mr. Franklin's appearance on Dr. James Dobson's Family Talk radio show, I recently read his book Love Like You've Never Been Hurt: Hope, Healing and the Power of an Open Heart.
+Intrigued by the title—and Mr. Franklin's appearance on Dr. James Dobson's Family Talk radio broadcast, I recently read Franklin's, book Love Like You've Never Been Hurt: Hope, Healing and the Power of an Open Heart.

 Is it truly possible to "love like you've never been hurt"?

 Perhaps you can relate.
-Maybe you've got a wayward son or daughter, and it breaks your heart that he or she is so far from the God who loves us.
+Maybe you have a wayward son or daughter, and it breaks your heart that he or she is so far from the God who loves them.
 Perhaps your boyfriend dumped you or your spouse's sarcasm is often more hurtful than humorous.
 Could it be that someone you care about has given you the silent treatment for months?

 Or something else has wounded you?

-We've all felt the sting of disappointment or the searing emotions of being burned with words or actions.
+We've all felt the sting of disappointment or the searing emotions of being burned by words or actions.

 Love like you've never been hurt.
 Sounds good.
 But how in the world does that happen?